How to Store Olive Oil. Complete Guide to Preserving Freshness and Quality

 Should I refrigerate olive oil?

 No. Refrigeration causes cloudiness and solidification but does not harm the oil.
 Return to room temperature for normal use.
-Room temperature storage in a dark cupboard is optimal.
+Room temperature storage in a dark cupboard is optimal for maintaining quality and preventing condensation that could introduce water contamination.

 What is the ideal temperature for storing olive oil?